ClemensHofstadler/operator_gb/README.md

 ## Requirements

-- SageMath 9.1 or later is recommended
+- SageMath 10.6 or later is recommended

 ## Dependencies

+- The SAT solver `CaDiCaL` (https://github.com/arminbiere/cadical)
 - The Python library `pyahocorasick` (https://pyahocorasick.readthedocs.io/en/latest/)

 ## Installation

 ### With SageMath built from source or binaries from sagemath.org

-**Note**: This way of installing the package also automatically installs the `pyahocorasick` library.
+**Note**: This way of installing the package also automatically installs `CaDiCaL` and `pyahocorasick`.
 Thus, except executing the command below, no additional work is required.

 To download and install the latest version on a system where SageMath